ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/how-to-5.md

 ---

 ## Bug Report Content
 The bug report is a zip file.
-Once you have it in your desktop machine, you need to decompress it to access the content.
-Once unzipped, you will see the folder structure below and the bug report txt file.
+Once you have it on your desktop machine, you need to decompress it to access the content.
+After unzipping the file, you will see the folder structure below and the bug report txt file.
 Husky is the code name for Gooogle Pixel 8 Pro and it is used when generating the name of the bug report file.

 ![alt-text-2](pictures/10_unzipped_bug_report.png "Unzipped bug report file.")

-More detailed information is written to a tombstone file located in FS/data/tomstones folder as shown below:
+More detailed information is written to a tombstone file located in `FS/data/tombstones` folder as shown below:

 ![alt-text-2](pictures/11_tombstone_filepath_in_bug_report.png "Tombstone file in bug report.")